Boris Berezovsky (businessman): Death

 On 23 March 2013, Berezovsky was found dead at his home, Titness Park, at Sunninghill, near Ascot in Berkshire.
 His body was found by a bodyguard in a locked bathroom, with a ligature around his neck.

 His death was announced in a post on Facebook, by his son-in-law.
 Alexander Dobrovinsky, a lawyer who had represented Berezovsky, wrote that he may have committed suicide, adding that Berezovsky had fallen into debt after losing the lawsuit against Abramovich, and had spent the final few months of his life selling his possessions to cover his court costs.
 Berezovsky was also said to have recently been depressed and to have isolated himself from friends.
 He reportedly suffered from depression and was taking antidepressant drugs; a day prior to his death he told a reporter in London that he had nothing left to live for.

 The Thames Valley Police classified his death as "unexplained" and launched a formal investigation into the circumstances behind it.
 Specialists in chemical, biological, radiological and nuclear materials were deployed to Berezovsky's home as a "precaution".
 These specialists later "found nothing of concern".

-Berezovsky was buried on 8 May 2013 in a private ceremony at Brookwood Cemetery in Surrey.
+Berezovsky was buried on 8 May 2013 in a private ceremony at Brookwood Cemetery (Plot 4) in Surrey.
 The burial timing had been changed on several occasions to try to avoid interest from the Russian media.

 A post-mortem examination carried out by the Home Office pathologist found the cause of death was consistent with hanging and there was nothing pointing to a violent struggle.
 At the March 2014 inquest into the death, however, Berezovsky's daughter Elizaveta introduced a report by German pathologist Bernd Brinkmann, with whom she had shared the autopsy photos, noting that the ligature mark on her father's neck was circular rather than V-shaped as is commonly the case with hanging victims, and called the coroner's attention to a statement by one of the responding paramedics who found it strange that Berezovsky's face was purple, rather than pale as hanging victims usually are.
 The body also had a fresh wound on the back of the head and a fractured rib (injuries police believed Berezovsky could have suffered in the process of falling as he hanged himself).
 An unidentified fingerprint was found near the body, and one paramedic's radiation alarm sounded as they entered the house.
 Pathologist Bernd Brinkmann said that he did not believe that the marks on Berezovsky's neck were a result of hanging.
 Following the inquest the coroner, Peter Bedford, recorded an open verdict commenting, "I am not saying Mr Berezovsky took his own life, I am not saying Mr Berezovsky was unlawfully killed.
 What I am saying is that the burden of proof sets such a high standard it is impossible for me to say."